dbmi-bgm/cgap-scripts/README.md

 # cgap-scripts

 #### AddReadGroups.py
-Add read groups to a BAM file using pysam and samtools to multi-thread compression.
+Adds read groups to a BAM file using pysam and samtools to multi-thread compression.
 Can handle multiple read groups.

 #### duplines_vcf.py
-Removes duplicate variants from sorted input VCF file while keeping the most informative one.
+Removes duplicate variants from sorted input VCF file while keeping the most informative.

 #### portal_reformat_vcf.py
 Re-formats a VCF file by adding custom tags and fields used for portal ingestion:

-  - expands VEP annotations by appending a bool (0, 1) to each transcript to flag the most severe one
+  - expands VEP annotations by appending a bool (0, 1) to each transcript to flag the most severe
   - adds a new tag with maximum DS for SpliceAI if any, `spliceaiMaxds`
   - adds a summary for the most severe transcript / gene using the tag `GENES`
   - adds the type of variant in `variantClass`